A changing landscape opens the path to a bisphenol-free world

 What is AkzoNobel’s point of view on this?

-Regardless of the challenges, it’s our opinion that metal can packaging coating technology has advanced to the point where bisphenols of any kind are no longer required to create safe coatings.
+Regardless of the challenges, it’s our opinion that metal can packaging coating technology has advanced to the point where bisphenols of any kind are no longer required to ensure safe protection of the food supply.

 What standards do alternative coating solutions have to meet?